ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 | MAX_WINDOWS_LICENSES | Hourly | The peak number of Windows® license **usage** based on Windows VM vCPU size.
 For example, if you have two Windows VMs, one VM with 16 vCPU and one VM with 8 vCPU, the usage is 24 vCPU of Windows license usage. |
 | TOTAL_RHEL_SMALL_LICENSES | Hourly | The peak (High Watermark) number of small RHEL licenses usage in 1-hour intervals.
 Small RHEL VMs are four cores or smaller. |
 | TOTAL_RHEL_LARGE_LICENSES | Hourly | The peak (High Watermark) number of large RHEL licenses usage in 1-hour intervals.
 Large RHEL VMs are larger than four cores. |
 {: caption="Table 2.
-VMware Shared Solutions On-demand billing plan - Operating system metrics" caption-side="top"}
+VMware Shared Solutions On-demand billing plan - Operating system metrics" caption-side="bottom"}
 {: #table3}
 {: tab-title="Operating system metrics"}
 {: tab-group="on-demand-metrics"}